 5. Wander Khao San Road

-This famous (or infamous!)
+The famous (or infamous!)
 Khao San Road turns into a bustling night market each evening.
-Littered with bars, street vendors and restaurants, this is an interesting place to people watch, if nothing else.
+Dotted with bars, street vendors, and restaurants, this is an interesting place to people watch, if nothing else.

 If you’d like to see live music, Roof Bar boasts some of the best on the street.
 Brick Bar is known for having one of the more local vibes on the street.